aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing/imagedata/isLinkOnly/_index.md

 linktitle: isLinkOnly property
 articleTitle: isLinkOnly property
 second_title: Aspose.Words for NodeJs
 description: "ImageData.isLinkOnly property.
-Returns ``True`` if the image is linked and not stored in the document."
+Returns ``true`` if the image is linked and not stored in the document."
 type: docs
 weight: 160
 url: /nodejs-net/Aspose.Words.Drawing/imagedata/isLinkOnly/